GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Simple symbols, such as circles and triangles, only take a single
 parameter: the symbol size, which is either given on the command line (via **-Sk**) or as part of the input data.
-However, more complicated symbols, such as the ellipse or vector symbols, may require more parameters.
+However, more complicated symbols that involve angles, or conditional tests, may require more parameters.
 If your custom symbol requires more than the implicit single size parameter you must include the line